Troy Hewitt: Queens Park Rangers

-After a two-week spell, Queens Park Rangers (QPR) boss Neil Warnock decided to offer Hewitt a two and a half-year contract.
+After a two-week spell, Queens Park Rangers (QPR) boss Neil Warnock decided to offer Hewitt a two-and-a-half-year contract.
 Hewitt joined on 23 February 2011.
 There was a financial agreement between the two clubs with Queens Park Rangers also promising to play a pre season fixture against the local side in the summer of 2011.
 QPR officially announced the signing on 14 March after some paperwork issues.
 Hewitt was given the number 42 shirt.
 He made his debut on 23 August, in the 2–0 home loss to Rochdale in the League Cup, coming on as a 73rd minute substitute for Lee Cook.
-During the season, Hewitt appeared on the bench twice, but was un-used.
+During the season, Hewitt appeared on the bench twice, but was unused.
 At the end of the 2012–13 season, Hewitt was released by the club, along with several players.

 Loan spells

 On 30 September 2011, Hewitt joined League Two club Dagenham & Redbridge on an emergency loan deal.
 Shortly joining Dagenham & Redbridge, he made his debut, coming on as a substitute, in a 2–1 win over Crewe Alexandra.
 After one month at the club, Manager John Still has decided not to extend Hewitt's loan and made a total of seven appearances.

 The following season in late October, Hewitt joined League One strugglers Bury.
 The next day, Hewitt appeared on the bench, but wasn't used in a 2–1 win over Hartlepool United.
 Four days later, he made his debut, coming on as a substitute, in a 1–1 draw over Walsall.
 On 20 November 2012, Hewitt scored his first goal for the club in a 2–1 win over Scunthorpe United and scored another four days later in a 2–2 draw against Bournemouth.
 With six appearances and scoring six, Hewitt loan spell was extended until 3 January 2012 In the second round of a FA Cup in the 1–1 draw against Southend United, Hewitt set up a goal for Matt Doherty to earn a replay match.
 However, Bury was eliminated after losing 4–3 on penalties, even Hewitt took a penalty but missed.
 By January, Hewitt future at Bury became in doubt after the club placed in transfer embargo over the club's financial trouble Hewitt loan spell at Bury was extended until 22 January 2013, which approved by The Football League.
 After the loan was extended, Hewitt continued to be in the regular first team until leaving the club on 22 January 2013.

 In March 2013, Hewitt joined Colchester United on loan, that will keep him until the end of the season.
 Days after signing for the club, Hewitt made his debut for the club, coming on for Clinton Morrison as a substitute, in a 2–1 loss against Crewe.